- Personal Health Information & Self-Help»

 I speak directly to people but with caution.

-When I am together with the local women I always feel superior.
+When I am together with the local women I always feel superior as they treat that way.
+The local people respect me and like me to be part of their culture.

 I have my own life.